cisagov/development-guide/onboarding-checklist.md

 the Rules of Behavior, which is required before we can give you access to any systems, like Trio.
 - [ ] Go through the [FISMA-Ready Github guide](https://github.com/fisma-ready/github)
-to set up your Github account to be added to CISA.
+to set up your GitHub account to be added to CISA.

 ### Microsoft Teams chat ###